-For this reason, the Netherlands Food Partnership (NFP) and Netherlands Water Partnership (NWP) set up a partnership on ‘Saline Water & Food Systems’ (SW&FS) with the objective to strengthen cooperation between the Dutch water and agrifood sectors to address the challenge of salinity in Low- and Middle-Income Countries (LMICs).
-The partnership consists of knowledge institutes, a broad variety of the business community including innovative SMEs, and locally operating experts.
-It is supported by the Ministry of Agriculture, Nature and Food Quality.
+For this reason, the Netherlands Food Partnership (NFP) and Netherlands Water Partnership (NWP) convene a multi-stakeholder partnership on Saline Water & Food Systems (SW&FS) to strengthen cooperation between the Dutch water and agrifood sectors to address the challenge of salinity in low and middle-income countries (LMICs).
+The partnership consists of knowledge institutes, diverse members of the business community including innovative SMEs, and experts operating locally.
+It is supported by the Ministry of Agriculture, Nature, and Food Quality.

 Responses to salinity depend on the local context and can range from mitigation (e.g. salinity intrusion prevention) to adaptation (e.g. salt-tolerant crops).
 The Netherlands has a solid and promising position in both areas, largely based on interventions implemented in the coastal zone of the country.
 In addition, the Netherlands is internationally known for its integrated perspective on water management and its sustainable food systems approach.
 It is important to have a good understanding of the issue locally and address salinity in an integrated and systematic way.

 NWP works to create a greater impact by initiating new research or collaborations that result in the implementation of projects in LMICs.
 The SW&FS Partnership is an important contribution to achieving SDG 2: Zero Hunger, and SDG 6: Clean Water and Sanitation.